Church of the Province of South East Asia: Ecumenical relations

-However, unlike many other Anglican churches, the Church of the Province of South East Asia is not a member of the World Council of Churches in its own right.
+However, unlike many other Anglican churches, the Church of the Province in South East Asia is not a member of the World Council of Churches in its own right.

 Anglican realignment

-Together with the Church of the Province of Rwanda, the Church of the Province of South East Asia maintained a missionary organisation, the Anglican Mission in the Americas, in the United States and Canada, from 2000 to 2011.
-The Church of the Province of South East Asia has been active in the Anglican realignment, as member of the Global South and the Global Anglican Future Conference.
-In 2025, the Primate of the province expressed concern about GAFCON's direction and announced the province's intention to remain a part of the Anglican Communion.
+Together with the Church of the Province of Rwanda, the Church of the Province in South East Asia maintained a missionary organisation, the Anglican Mission in the Americas, in the United States and Canada, from 2000 to 2011.
+The Church of the Province in South East Asia has been active in the Anglican realignment, as member of the Global South and the Global Anglican Future Conference.
 The province was represented at the GAFCON III, held on 17–22 June 2018, in Jerusalem, by a 18 members delegation, coming from Malaysia, Singapore and Cambodia.

+Although the province is generally regarded as conservative, in 2025, its Primate Titus Chung stated that he was concerned about the direction of the Global Fellowship of Confessing Anglicans (GAFCON) and affirmed that the province intended to remain within the Anglican Communion.